pkalmane/Personal-Projects/README.md

 # Portfolio

 Repository containing portfolio of data science projects, online social challenges completed by me for academic, self learning, and hobby purposes.
 Presented in the form of R markdown files or plain WordPad.
+Click on the topics, to learn more.

 # Contents
 ## Data Analysis and Visualizations: